brunschgi/terrificjs/README.md

 Installing UglifyJS
 -------------------

 TerrificJS uses UglifyJS to build the minimized version of the JavaScript file.
-Install it via npm using the following commands.
+Install it via npm using the following command.

-1. `npm install uglify-js`
+`npm -g install uglify-js`
-2. `sudo ln -s /home/$USER/node-install/node-v0.6.19/node_modules/uglify-js/bin/uglifyjs /usr/bin/uglifyjs`

 Installing YUIDoc
 -----------------

 To generate the API documentation, the TerrificJS uses [YUIDoc](http://yui.github.com/yuidoc/) from Yahoo.
-Install it via npm using the following commands.
+Install it via npm using the following command.

-1. `npm -g install yuidocjs`
+`npm -g install yuidocjs`
-2. `sudo ln -s /home/$USER/node-install/node-v0.6.19/node_modules/yuidocjs/node_modules/yui/yuidoc /usr/bin/yuidoc`

 Run Ant Build